Last updated on December 31st, 2018 at 12:03 pm

 Thinking of traveling to South America, but not sure which destinations to visit?
 Why don’t you combine two of the most diverse countries in South America – Chile & Argentina?
-One of the most popular combinations of our South America tours are our Argentina & Chile Tours.
+One of the most popular combinations of our South America tours is our Argentina & Chile Tours.

 There are many different ways to combine these two beautiful countries.
-Since Argentina and Chile share the border along the Andes mountains, overlap between the two countries is almost inevitable.
+Since Argentina and Chile share the border along the Andes mountains, an overlap between the two countries is almost inevitable.
 You would be remiss to only see the highlights of Patagonia in Argentina, but miss out on those in Chile, and vice versa.
 Here are 4 ideas for how to combine Chile and Argentina for an incredible Argentina & Chile Tour.

 The Wine Regions of Chile and Argentina:

 Interested in Wines?
 Take one of our Chile & Argentina tours to the best wine country in South America!
 We offer many wine tours, such as our ever-popular South America Wine Tour.
 Taste world-famous Carmenere and Malbec wines while marveling at the landscapes of Santiago, Mendoza and Buenos Aires!
 After visiting Santiago, Chile’s capital, and the surrounding Maipo River Canyon, you’ll journey across the Andes Mountains, the highest mountain range in the Western Hemisphere.
 In Mendoza, the wine region in Argentina world-famous for its Malbec wine, enjoy plenty of sightseeing, relaxing, and of course, wine tasting.
 Finish your trip in Buenos Aires, the Paris of South America and capital of Tango, where you’ll enjoy your last night out at a tango dance show and delicious steak dinner.